mr-kingshuk/vinayak-night-canteen-server/README.md

   - If the user is authenticated, the request proceeds to the next middleware or route handler; otherwise, an error response is returned.

 2. <ins>**isMerchant.js**</ins>:
-  - This middleware extends the basic authentication check by verifying that the authenticated user is specifically a merchant.
+  - This middleware extends the basic authentication check, mentioned above, in `AuthHandler.js` by verifying that the authenticated user is specifically a merchant.
   - After verifying the token, the middleware checks the user's type in the database.
-  - If the user is identified as a merchant, the request proceeds; otherwise, an error is returned indicating that only merchant profiles are authorized to access the route.
+  - If the user is identified as a merchant, the request proceeds; otherwise, an error is returned indicating that only merchant profiles are authorized to access the route, to which the middleware is attached.

 3. <ins>**isWorker.js**</ins>:
   - Similar to the `isMerchant.js` middleware, this function verifies that the authenticated user is a worker.